Acta Sociologica

 Acta Sociologica is a quarterly peer-reviewed academic journal covering all areas of sociology.
 It is an official journal of the Nordic Sociological Association and was established in 1955.
-It publishes papers on original research, book reviews, and essays and focusses on research comparing Nordic countries with one another or with other countries.
+It publishes papers on original research, book reviews, and review essays and focuses on research comparing Nordic countries with one another or with other countries.
+Nordic universities such as the University of Oslo, University of Copenhagan and University of Stockholm are among regular contributors to the journal.

 Abstracting and indexing

-Acta Sociologica is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2016 impact factor is 1.225, ranking it 57th out of 143 journals in the category "Sociology".
+The journal is abstracted and indexed in Scopus, the Social Sciences Citation Index, and Cambridge Scientific Abstracts.
+According to the Journal Citation Reports, its 2022 impact factor is 1.7.